acSSadovskyi/test-task/README.md

 #TODO
-until the end ofa teh day
+until the end of the day